peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 passed to the BSplineCurve or BSplineCurve constructor.
 * [velocity](#H3DU.BSplineCurve_velocity)<br>Finds the velocity (derivative) of
 this curve at the given point.

+<a name='H3DU.BSplineCurve.DIVIDE_BIT'></a>
+### H3DU.BSplineCurve.DIVIDE_BIT (constant)

+Indicates to divide each other coordinate of the returned point by the last coordinate of the point and omit the last coordinate.
+This is used to convert homogeneous coordinates to conventional coordinates.
+If this bit is set, the length of each control point must be at least 2.

+A B-spline curve that has control points whose last coordinate is other than 1 is a <i>rational</i> B-spline curve.

+Default Value: `2`

 <a name='H3DU.BSplineCurve.clamped'></a>
 ### (static) H3DU.BSplineCurve.clamped(controlPoints, [degree], [bits])